Skip to content

 Where to Trade Fantom (FTM) Perpetual Futures

-Fantom (FTM) perpetual futures are available on 12 exchanges.
-Compare fees, leverage, and features below to find the best platform for trading FTM perps.
+Fantom (FTM) perpetual futures are available on 11 exchanges.
+The venue cards compare fees, leverage, and features for trading FTM perps.

 Hyperliquid logo